 We openly acknowledge the problematic and limiting nature of the nonprofit industrial complex, and we intentionally try to eliminate our participation in doing harm.

-MODMA commits to the following policy starting in the 2020/2021 season:
+MODMA commits to the following policy starting in its 2020/2021 season:

-No less than 75% of Modern Marimba’s assets, Board of Directors, and programs will be led, represent, or serve music creators, staff, and grantees who are BIPOC (Black, Indigenous, and People of Color), Queer and Genderqueer (LGBT2QIA+), Disabled, and Women.
-Modern Marimba’s Board of Directors commits to having regular conversations and taking action in advancing anti-racism and dismantling white supremacy in our music ecosystems and in our community.
+No less than 75% of Modern Marimba’s assets, Board of Directors, and programs will be led, represent, or serve music creators, staff, and grantees who intersect with these historically marginalized groups of people:

 If we cannot adhere to this policy, Modern Marimba will dismantle at the end of the 2024/2025 season, and its assets will be transferred to non-profit organizations in Sarasota committed to justice and peace through anti-oppression and anti-racism.

 Read our Equity Guideline for Donors and Foundations.